nottrobin/robinwinslow.uk/_posts/2012-03-13-css-best-practice-tips.md

 Use class with semantics in mind
 ===

-From the W3C: "Good names don't change.
-Think about why you want something to look a certain way, and not really about how it should look.
-Looks can always change, but the reasons for giving something a look stay the same."
+From the W3C:

+> Good names don't change.
+Think about why you want something to look a certain way,
+> and not really about how it should look.
+Looks can always change, but the reasons for giving
+> something a look stay the same.

 You might have to break this rule if using CSS frameworks.
 I'll leave that one up to you.

 Useful resources for CSS best practice